King's Business School: Degree programs

 KBS offers both undergraduate and postgraduate degrees.
 Undergraduate management courses base their curriculum on "modern business theory and organisational management theory and practice".
 Other fields that overlap with the core content being taught include finance, accounting, economics, social science, psychology, and law.
 Undergraduate courses such as Business Management feature a high percentage of international students (81%) and a large female cohort, comprising 58% of the student body.

 Executive Education

 KBS Executive Education offers practical business courses, online and on-campus in central London, for mid-career and senior experienced professionals.
 These courses give the opportunity to review current ways of working, to add essential management and leadership skills, and to gain confidence and new perspectives.
 KBS currently cover topics including strategic finance, governance and compliance, people management, and marketing.

 Student life

 All students of KCL are automatically members of the King's College London Student Union (KCLSU).

 King's Business Club

-In 2008, Zain Jaffer, later the founder of Vungle, established the university's first student-led business society, King's Business Club (formerly known as KCL Business Club).
-It claims to be the longest continuously running student organisation of its kind in the country.
-With a student membership of more than 3000 at King's College London alone, it is the largest business and finance society in London.
-The student initiative's core principles are to inspire, educate, and connect fellow students towards prospective career paths.
-King's Business Club achieves these goals by organising keynotes with prominent figures such as Nobel Laureate Muhammad Yunus, company visits to offices of the Bulge Bracket and the Big Three, and international conferences and competitions.
+The university's business society, King's Business Club was founded in 2008 and claims to be the largest student organisation of its kind in the country.